 - An absence of national flags in the building (except for veterans’ funerals) as a sign that commitment to Jesus’s ways matter more than loyalty to nation.

-Individuals in the congregation participate in various local organizations related to working for peace, such as Kalamazoo Nonviolent Opponents to War (KNOW) and Peace Pizzazz.
+Individuals in the congregation participate in various local organizations related to working for peace, such as Kalamazoo Nonviolent Opponents to War (KNOW).
+Members of the congregation have participated in witness and learning trips with organizations such as Christian Peacemaker Teams and New Community Project.
 The congregation regularly contributes funds to organizations such as On Earth Peace Assembly and Christian Peacemaker Teams.